DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to consider providing lid/heat sink structure in Ziadeh, as was done in Kim, in order to act as a passive heat exchanger to optimize the temperature of the chip (see [0065] of Kim) and provide high thermal transfer efficiency and endurance to the package (see [0066] of Kim).

-Ziadeh does not disclose that the first fillet is coextensive with the substrate over a distance that is greater than or equal to 35 microns and less than or equal to 65 microns.
+Ziadeh does not disclose that the second fillet is coextensive with [[the]] a substrate of the photonics chip over a distance that is greater than or equal to 35 microns and less than or equal to 65 microns.
 However, Ziadeh teaches that these fillets may vary in size and shape depending on the manufacturing processes utilized (see [0033]) and that larger fillets are beneficial in their ability to increase bond surface area and provide bracing for the dies (see [0016]).
-Kim teaches in [0059] and Figure 1C that the fillet should have a height (#FH) which is at least 50% of the chip height (#CH) in order to ensure “the semiconductor chip 200 may be supported on the package substrate 100 with sufficient mechanical strength”.

 Zhao teaches that the height of an underfill fillet on the overlying chip has extensive influence on the reliability of the package (see title).
 As can be observed in Figures 4, 5, and 6, the height/geometry of the fillet relative to the chip will have extensive influence on the stresses experienced by the package (see abstract, Figures 4-6, and conclusion).
 In particular, the following observations are made by Zhao: